dj2/tour-of-wgsl/README.md

 2. Install Node dependencies `npm ci`

+3. Bundle mermaid.js `npm run build`

+You only need to do this once.

-3. Run Hugo webserver `npm run serve`
+4. Run Hugo webserver `npm run serve`

 This should start a webserver on `localhost:1313/tour-of-wgsl` that you can visit using a browser on your local machine.
 Editing pages in the